yus-h/lifttracker-angular-frontend/README.md

 ### TODO

 * Correct authentication
-* Create exercise by muscle group
+* Create exercise by muscle group and more details
-* Upgrade Angular CLI
-* Add NGRX
+* Refactor remainder of app with NGRX

 ## Screenshots